Get 80% off your plan for your first 3 months*

 What to include in an executive summary

-Treat your executive summary as a standalone document – assume it's the only section someone will read.
+Treat your executive summary as a standalone document.
+Assume it's the only section someone will read.

 Essential elements to include:

-• Your mission statement (if you have one)
+• your mission statement (if you have one)

-• The product or service you're selling
+• your product or service offering

-• Your target customers and the problem they face
+• your target customers and the problem they face

 How to write an executive summary